 This Plan is a 'controlled document' and has an approved lifespan of 5 years from the date of approval by the MCA and advertised on the Port's website.
+Every 5 years the plan will be revalidated following consultation with mandatory external consultees.
 The plan and all approved updates will be promulgated by e-mail to all the Port's Managers and departments by regular electronic distribution.

-The Plan will be reviewed at least every five years and post incident or any earlier if a substantial amendment is required.
+The Plan will be reviewed at least annually and in light of experience from exercise and incidents incident or any earlier if a substantial amendment is required.
 Approval of Plan revision is the responsibility of the Harbour Master.
 Any revisions to the plan, following consultation (Section 1.6 refers), will be submitted to the MCA for their formal approval before being incorporated into this Manual.